 - Agents – After you’ve got some work under your belt and have recorded a professional demo, you can start approaching talent agencies for representation.
 Agents are selective about who they choose to sign, but if you want the bigger jobs (like national TV or radio spots), getting an agent should be on your roadmap.
 Signing with an agent doesn’t guarantee you jobs — you still have to audition for and win them.
 This is a big reason continual practice is essential for working voice actors.

 How much does it cost to start this side hustle and how much on a monthly basis to maintain it?

-And I already had a computer, recording space (closet), and recording software (Audacity is free).
+I already had a computer, recording space (closet), and recording software (Audacity is free).
 For someone starting from scratch, you’ll want to spend at least $100 on a good condenser microphone.
 An interface will run you about the same on the lower end.
 You can set up a recording space for nothing (or close to it).
 And you can get free recording software.
-So the only variable left is training and practice.
+So the only variable left for start-up costs is training and practice.